 Antoinette Bruno of StarChefs.com - Biography

-In 2001, Bruno became Editor-in-Chief, leading StarChefs.com to become the industry authority on chefs, food trends, and the culinary world.
-The Rising Star awards were launched in 2002 as a platform for young chefs to be recognized broadly.
-Today, StarChefs.com has awarded 397 Rising Star Awards at 30 Rising Star Revue galas in 15 cities.
-Bruno and her partner Will Blunt launched the StarChefs.com International Chefs Congress.
+In 1999, Bruno became CEO of StarChefs, refocusing its mission of supporting, connecting, and elevating chefs and their profiles in a fractious and competitive industry.
+In 2001, Bruno became Editor-in-Chief, leading StarChefs to become an industry authority on chefs, food trends, and the culinary world.
+The Rising Stars Awards were launched in 2002 as a platform for young chefs to be recognized broadly.
+And in 2006, Bruno and partner Will Blunt launched the StarChefs International Chefs Congress.